DoDAO-io/dodao-aave-guides/generated/markdown/aavenomics.md

 The ways to earn Aave include buying it on exchanges and then staking it within the protocol’s “safety module.”
 Aave Protocol offers governance powers and financial rewards.

-AAVE ,the governance token of the protocol, grants the token holders the right to make proposals, cast their vote on protocol parameters and decide on new parameters in the ecosystem.
+AAVE, the governance token of the protocol, grants the token holders the right to make proposals, cast their vote on protocol parameters and decide on new parameters in the ecosystem.
 The token shares the power between stakeholders within the Aave ecosystem in order to secure the Aave Protocol.

-The components of Aave Genesis governance architecture's smart contracts are-
+The components of Aave Genesis governance architecture's smart contracts are

-**Aave proto governance**
+### **Aave proto governance**

 Aave proto governance is a core component of governance which allows voting by the LEND token holders and permits the execution of approved proposals.
 Only LEND tokens are allowed to vote with one token being equivalent to one vote.